PHRAPL/PHRAPL.github.io/Content/2020-AMNH-RGGS-workshop/AMNH.ac.PHRAPL.tutorial3.md

 --- | --- | --- | --- | --- | --- |
 exact | 8827 | 10000 | 0.824137931034 | 0.81444013188 | 0.833500169879 |

-See [this paper](https://academic.oup.com/sysbio/article/66/5/799/2726792) for a reference on how to interpret this metric.
+See [this paper](https://academic.oup.com/sysbio/article/66/5/799/2726792) for a reference on how to interpret this metric, and pay special attention to [Fig 6.](https://academic.oup.com/view-large/figure/95743527/syw117f6.tif)
 _"Thus, as a rule of thumb, gdi values less than 0.2 suggest that a single species exists; gdi values above 0.7 suggest there are two species.
 Values in between indicate ambiguous delimitation (but of course, with values near 0.2 and 0.7 providing stronger or weaker evidence for a single species, respectively), which reflects the reality that there exists a speciation gray zone, where a definitive answer cannot easily be found."_